microsoft/aca-dev-day/labs/2.ACA_Deployment/README.md

 ## Deploy the code using GitHub Actions

 The easiest way to deploy the code is to make a commit directly to the `main` branch.
-Navigate to the `.\github\workflows\deploy.yml` file in your browser and clicking the `Edit` button.
+Navigate to your forked repositories root `.\github\workflows\deploy.yml` file in your browser and clicking the `Edit` button.

 ![Editing the deploy file.](docs/media/edit-button.png)